 10. Segmentation and personalization

-AI-generated detailed profiles of different population segments help identify high-risk groups or communities requiring specialized attention.
-This insight can assist in targeting interventions based on factors like age, ethnicity, income, or geography.
+AI-generated, detailed profiles of different population segments help identify high-risk groups or communities that require specialized attention.
+This insight can help target interventions based on factors such as age, ethnicity, income, or geography.

 Real-life example:

 Diagnostic Robotics’ AI-powered population health management platform enables value-based care by identifying patients at risk of preventable conditions.
-Predictive analytics allows pinpointing care gaps and enables proactive intervention.
+Predictive analytics enables pinpointing care gaps and proactive intervention.

-It also integrates into health plans to enhance care management workflows, enable cost reductions, and improve ROI, achieving a 2.9x return.
-The platform supports improved health outcomes, such as a 25% reduction in emergency department event rates.9
+It also integrates with health plans to enhance care management workflows, reduce costs, and improve ROI, achieving a 2.9x return.
+The platform supports improved health outcomes, such as a 25% reduction in emergency department event rates.12

 Designing targeted public health initiatives